Esmail Momtaz od-Dowleh

 Esmail Momtaz od-Dowleh (اسماعیل ممتازالدوله) was a notable Iranian statesman of the early twentieth century.
-Born in Tabriz in 1880, he was one of the original Parliamentarians of the First Majles in 1906.
+Born in Tehran in 1880, he was one of the original Parliamentarians of the First Majles in 1906.
 He was also its fourth Speaker.

-When the Parliament was bombarded by Mohammad Ali Shah, he was the speaker of majlis and escaped to Paris.
-In London he interviewed about the crisis which printed in European newspapers.
+When the Parliament was bombarded by Mohammad Ali Shah Qajar, he was the speaker of majlis and escaped to Paris.
+In London, he was interviewed about the crisis which was then printed in European newspapers.

 Momtaz od-Doleh was also Minister of Culture, Minister of Finance, Minister of Education and Minister of Justice.
 He was the actual writer of the Persian Constitution of 1906, being fluent in French and able to copy extracts lifted from the Belgian constitution.

-Momtaz died in 1933 at the age of 54 of coronary heart disease.
+Momtaz died of coronary heart disease at the age of 54 in 1933.